thinktandem/drupal-contributions/README.md

 To revert the patch:

 ```
-lando revert 161.diff
+lando revert 1585.diff
 ```

 This way we can `apply` and `revert` as many times as we want/need to during our testing.

-To test this issue, apply the patch as outlined above, clear caches, and visit for example `/admin/structure/views/view/frontpage`, and see that the "Tour" link has been turned blue, and the text extended to "Take a tour of this page".
+To test this issue, apply the patch as outlined above, clear caches, build a View with the new "Responsive Grid" format (set "Minimum grid cell width" to `200px`,) and see that the elements align nicely.

 The patch works!

-We can now leave a comment on the issue saying that we tested the patch and it works as expected for us
+We can now leave a comment on the issue saying that we tested the patch and it works as expected for us.

 #### Test a Contrib Module Patch